The Department of Journalism offers both a Bachelor of Arts and a Bachelor of Science in Journalism, as well as a minor.

 Experiential learning is emphasized through a vibrant student media, hosted internships and coursework that include real-life assignments.
 One top intern program is the Schieffer School in Washington, offered to a select group of students, usually seniors, in the fall.

-Patty Zamarripa, assistant professor of professional practice, watches as her Advanced News Production students produce an SGA presidential candidate debate in the Student Media Newsroom.
-The spring 2023 debate was hosted by TCU 360 and produced by News Now.
+Patty Zamarripa runs the board with students from Advanced News Production during an SGA presidential candidate debate on March 29, 2023, in the Student Media Newsroom.
+The debate was hosted by TCU 360 and produced by News Now.

 Students majoring in journalism should master the elements of written, oral and visual presentation of the news.
 As well, students should understand the role of the First Amendment and journalism in a democracy and the ethical and legal standards that accompany the gathering and distribution of news.
 This includes theory, history and concepts of journalism, as well as practical skills.